microsoft/TypeScript/doc/spec.md

 })(<ModuleName>||(<ModuleName>={}));
 ```

 where *ModuleName* is the name of the module and *ModuleStatements* is the code generated for the statements in the module body.
 The *ModuleName* function parameter may be prefixed with one or more underscore characters to ensure the name is unique within the function body.
 Note that the entire module is emitted as an anonymous function that is immediately executed.
 This ensures that local variables are in their own lexical environment isolated from the surrounding context.
-Also note that the generated function doesn’t create and return a module instance, but rather it extends the existing instance (which may have just been created in the function call).
+Also note that the generated function doesn't create and return a module instance, but rather it extends the existing instance (which may have just been created in the function call).
 This ensures that internal modules can extend each other.

 An import statement generates code of the form